Jacopo Belloni (Ancona, IT, 1992) lives and works between Geneva, CH and Rome, IT.

 In 2022 she was nominated for the Swiss Art Awards and awarded the Geneva Manor Art Prize.

 Andrea Mauti (Rome, 1999), lives and works in Marino, Rome.
 He graduated at the Accademia di Belle Arti, Rome, in 2022.

-Recent and upcoming exhibitions include: 2023 – ADA, Rome (upcoming); Big Bang, CURA.
-Basement, Rome; Baraondah, curated by Gianni Politi, W, Rome.
-2022 – Collettiva #2 Monitor, Pereto, Rome, Lisbon; Scoppio Terzo, Terni; sublimation_simulation, ADA, Rome.
-2021 – Masters Salon’s paintings, in collaboration with European Academies of Fine Arts; Hétérotopie, curated by Edoardo Monti Bubble’n’Squeak, Bruxelles.
-2020 – Degree Show, Palazzo Monti, Brescia; INSIEME, curated by Gianni Politi, group exhibition powered by MACRO, Via di Porta Labicana, Rome; Back to Nature, curated by Costantino d’Orazio Villa Borghese, Rome.
+Recent and upcoming exhibitions include: 2023 – ÆND, ADA, Rome, IT (solo); Big Bang, CURA.
+Basement, Rome, IT; IMAGINA, XXVII Biennale d’Arte Contemporanea di Gubbio, Perugia, IT; Baraondah, curated by Gianni Politi, W, Rome, IT; Corse via su piedi di porcellana, Spazio Mensa, Rome, IT.
+2022 – Collettiva #2 Monitor, Pereto, Rome, Lisbon; Scoppio Terzo, Terni, IT; sublimation_simulation, ADA, Rome, IT (solo).
+2021 – Masters Salon’s paintings, in collaboration with European Academies of Fine Arts; Hétérotopie, curated by Edoardo Monti Bubble’n’Squeak, Bruxelles, BE.
+2020 – Degree Show, Palazzo Monti, Brescia, IT; INSIEME, curated by Gianni Politi, group exhibition powered by MACRO, Via di Porta Labicana, Rome, IT; Back to Nature, curated by Costantino d’Orazio Villa Borghese, Rome, IT.

 Anna Perach (1985, Ukraine) lives and works in London, UK.
 She holds an MFA in fine art (distinction) from Goldsmiths, University of London (2020).